spatie/elasticsearch-query-builder/README.md

 ## Basic usage

 The only class you really need to interact with is the `Spatie\ElasticsearchQueryBuilder\Builder` class.
-It requires an `\Elasticsearch\Client` passed in the constructor.
+It requires an `\Elastic\Elasticsearch\Client` passed in the constructor.
 Take a look at the [ElasticSearch SDK docs](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/installation.html) to learn more about connecting to your ElasticSearch cluster.

 The `Builder` class contains some methods to [add queries](#adding-queries), [aggregations](#adding-aggregations), [sorts](#adding-sorts), [fields](#retrieve-specific-fields) and some extras for [pagination](#pagination).
 You can read more about these methods below.
 Once you've fully built-up the query you can use `$builder->search()` to execute the query or `$builder->getPayload()` to get the raw payload for ElasticSearch.